roimartins/onebenthicdb/README.md

 # to add a new column to a table
  ALTER TABLE associations.station ADD COLUMN active boolean NOT NULL DEFAULT true;

+# to update a column value in
+ UPDATE associations.station SET active = FALSE WHERE stationcode = 'EC_0470';